If you have appendicitis, your appendix usually needs removal as soon as possible. This operation is known as an appendectomy or appendicectomy.

 When to seek medical advice

 While you recover, it's important to look out for signs of any problems.

-Contact the hospital unit where the surgery was performed or your GP if you notice:
+Non-urgent advice: Contact the hospital unit where you had surgery or your GP if:

 - you start vomiting repeatedly